-Fund administration is not per se regulated in Germany.
+Fund administration is not regulated per se in Germany.
 The regulation rather depends on whether the specific services fall within a specifically regulated environment.

-As a general rule, general assistance in fund administration is not regulated, such as the preparation of reports or distribution notices.
+As a rule, general assistance in fund administration is not regulated, such as the preparation of reports or distribution notices.